CoquiTones/CoquiTonesWeb/docs/README.md

 Recommendation: Use VScode Docker Extension to use docker compose commands

 ## Step 1: Configure Environment Variables
-modify the frontend/.env.template accordingly and save a copy without the ".template" extension.
+modify the [.env environment file](../frontend/.env.template) accordingly and save a copy without the ".template" extension.

 ## Optional Step: Run Machine Learning notebook to generate model